subframe7536/electron-incremental-update/README.md

 ## electron incremental updater

-provider a vite plugin and useful functions to generate updater and split entry file and real app
+This project provide a vite plugin, `Updater` class and some useful functions to generate incremental update.

-### principle

-using two asar, `app.asar` and `main.asar` (if "main" is your app's name)
+There will be two asar in production, `app.asar` and `main.asar` (if "main" is your app's name).

-the `app.asar` is used to load `main.asar` and initialize the updater
+The `app.asar` is used to load `main.asar` and initialize the `updater`.
+Also, all the **native modules**, which are set as `dependencies` in `package.json`, will be packaged into `app.asar` by `electron-builder`, [see usage](#use-native-modules).

-using RSA + Signature to sign the new `main.asar` downloaded from remote and replace the old one when verified
+The new `main.asar` downloaded from remote will be verified by presigned RSA + Signature.
+When pass the check and restart, the old `main.asar` will be replaced by the new one.
+Hooks like `beforeDoUpdate` are provided.

 - inspired by Obsidian's update strategy

 ### notice

-develop with [vite-plugin-electron](https://github.com/electron-vite/vite-plugin-electron), and may be effect in other electron vite frameworks
+- this plugin is developed with [vite-plugin-electron](https://github.com/electron-vite/vite-plugin-electron), and may be effect in other electron vite frameworks

-**all options are documented in the jsdoc**
+- **all options are documented in the jsdoc**
+- entry file's EOL will force to `\n`

 ## install